gordonbrander/generative-ui-playbook/README.md

 > I can easily generate 10,000 bowls of plain oatmeal, with each oat being in a different position and different orientation, and mathematically speaking they will all be completely unique.
 But the user will likely just see a lot of oatmeal.
 (Kate Compton, [So you want to build a generator](https://galaxykate0.tumblr.com/post/139774965871/so-you-want-to-build-a-generator))

 What makes a generative system interesting? **Perceptual uniqueness**.
 You’ll know it when you see it.

-## Control vs. interest

-In general:

-1. putting a lower-bound on quality will restrict variety.
-If the output is "always equally interesting" the observer attenuates to it.
-2. Increasing depth _or_ breadth reduces control but increases interest.
-Minecraft has voxels and finite block types for a reason.

 ## Escaping the oatmeal with archetypes